jiafulow/jiafulow.github.io/_permaposts/quotes.md

 - &ldquo;Premature optimization is the root of all evil.&rdquo; &ndash;&ndash; Donald Knuth (1974)

+- &ldquo;When in doubt, use brute force.&rdquo; &ndash;&ndash; Ken Thompson

 - &ldquo;Be conservative in what you do, be liberal in what you accept from others.&rdquo; &ndash;&ndash; Jon Postel (1981)

 - &ldquo;L'essenziale è invisibile agli occhi.&rdquo; &ndash;&ndash; Antoine de Saint-Exupéry (1943), translated